What is a host plant?

 Monarch caterpillars are the pickiest eaters

-- Monarch butterflies will only lay their eggs on milkweed (look for tiny black dots on milkweed leaves in the spring and fall)
+• Monarchs only lay their eggs on milkweed.
+Look for tiny black dots on the leaves in spring and fall.

 Without milkweed, there would be no monarch butterflies.